 The CDC has put out excellent guidance that can be reviewed here.

-What will building access be like in the fall?
+What will building access be like in the winter?

-The University is currently in phase III, and we don’t anticipate being in phase IV at the start of the term.
-Building access in phase III is voluntary and limited to the building that the individual has their class or office.
+The University will move to phase III on January 7.
+Building access in phase III is voluntary and limited to the buildings in which individuals has classes or work.
 Broad access to all buildings will not be granted.
-Please consult the Phase Campus Access and Support Plan, the Access Protocol and a comprehensive plan.
+Please consult the Phase Campus Access and Support Plan, the Access Protocol and our comprehensive plan.